FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 Infiltration Editor
 ===================

+FLO-2D uses three infiltration method.
+Green_Ampt, SCS, and Horton infiltration data development is outlined in this section.
+The INFIL.DAT file contains the infiltration data.
+The data can be global (uniform) or spatially variable at the grid element resolution.
+Global data is applied uniformly to all grid elements and spatially variable data allows different parameters to be applied to individual cells or groups of cells.
+The different methods for setting up the data are defined below.

 Green-Ampt
 ----------

 The Green-Ampt infiltration editor can add global or spatially variable infiltration data to the INFIL.DAT file.
+The FLO-2D plugin uses 4 tools for processing Green-Ampt data.

+- Global Infiltration Editor
+- Green-Ampt Polygon Schematize
+- Green-Ampt Infiltration Calculator (FCDMC Method 1)
+- Green-Ampt Log Average Infiltration Calculator (Full Green-Ampt Calculator)

 Global Uniform Infiltration
 ----------------------------

+Global infiltration parameters set a uniform infiltration for the grid system.

 1. Global data is set
    up using the Global Infiltration button.